edited and translated by Bernard Martin

-On 17 June 1923 the racing pilot Enzo Ferrari had the first of his few victories: in total there would be nine, over a racing career that lasted until 1931.
+On June 17, 1923 Enzo Ferrari had the first of his few victories as a racing driver.
+In total there would be nine, over a racing career that lasted until 1931.
 That day, June 17, 1923, is linked to an episode that would play a decisive role in Ferrari’s passage from story to legend.
-Because Ferrari, behind the apparent exclusive focus on 'doing', was in fact a master of appreciation the value of symbols, and their ability to generate enthusiasm, becoming a reference point for passions of ordinary people.

 "The Horse" Ferrari wrote in his memoirs, "was and has remained black.
 I added the canary yellow background, which is the color of Modena."